 We also see crimes charged in domestic-related cases that do not contain a relationship element.
 Instead, the prosecutor charges a non-domestic crime along with, or instead of, crimes that require proof of a relationship.
 Examples of these include misdemeanor fifth-degree assault, disorderly conduct and obstructing legal process.

 When we speak of a domestic or family violence cases, we could mean the accusation fits the specific, narrow definition.
 Or people might be speaking loosely about any case where the people have a relationship history.
 For more about these laws, see Minnesota Domestic Crime Statutes.

 Defending against domestic criminal charges

-Counseling the client is more important in these cases, than in other kinds.
+Counseling the client is more important in these cases.
 For example, what should the accused do in response to the court’s No Contact Order?
 An experienced domestic assault attorney can help with this.

 Examples of cases involving claims of domestic violence crime handled by Domestic Assault Attorney Gallagher include:

 - Felony Domestic Assault, including strangulation claims

 - Misdemeanor Domestic Assault

 - Interference with a 911 Emergency Call

 - Violation of an Order for Protection (OFP), Harassment Restraining Order (HRO)